dlizarra/spring-boot-react-webpack-starter/README.md

 # Spring Boot and React starter app

-> Starter webapp using Spring Boot on the backend and React on the frontend, with Maven and Webpack as build tools, with hot reloading on both sides and with no xml configuration.
+> Starter webapp using Spring Boot on the backend and React on the frontend, with Maven and Webpack as build tools, hot reloading on both sides and with no xml configuration.

 ## Quickstart
 To run the app you just need to: